 Uniqueness, Technology overview, barriers to competition

 Our first product will be a printed circuit board (PCB) supported by specialized battery control software, which ensures optimal utilization of every cell in a pack.
 The product is modular and can be integrated with any size of battery pack for both stationary energy storage and electric vehicle (EV) applications.
-We will supply our first product to battery system integrators for stationary storage applications at an expected price of £10 per 500W of power.
+We will supply our first product to battery system integrators for stationary storage applications.
 Our solution will allow the owners of grid-scale batteries to generate 60% more revenue from grid services thanks to the extended asset lifetime.
 We expect to miniaturize our technology before entering the EV market.
 Product margins are anticipated to be 50% for stationary storage applications and 30% for EVs.
 Our technology will enable OEMs to match the lifetime of the vehicle with the lifetime of the traction battery, avoiding the need for costly battery replacements.

 Market size and analysis

 Our first target market is grid-scale energy storage.
 This market is estimated to reach a size of $1B globally by 2019, growing by 33% annually.
 We will enter this market by developing a pilot system in partnership with a battery system integrator for small to medium sized gird-connected energy storage systems.
 We are currently in the process of formalizing a partnership to that end.
 We anticipate the completion of the pilot in 2018 and first sales in 2019.
 We expect to enter the EV market in 2022, which is estimated to reach a size of $250B globally with an annual growth rate of 42%.
-Supplying our technology to one manufacturing line of EVs, which produces 200,000 vehicles per year, will generate an expected revenue of £200M.
+We aim to supply our technology to a manufacturing line of EVs by 2022, which typically produces 200,000-500,000 vehicles per year.

 |First Name||Last Name||Job Title||Impressive Facts|

 You need to log in or register to contact this startup.